MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -Name

-Specifies a name of a site system server in Configuration Manager.
+Specify the name of a site system server with the software update point role.

 ```yaml
 Type: String